AwesomeNova/Aleae-MARlea-Input-File-Converter/README.md

     * Implemented the gui that is summoned with a command

 ## Potential Feature(s) to Be Added
+* Implement error checking to run in parallel to conversion process, will halt conversion if an error is found and notify user that output file is invalid
 * Support for converting non-csv input MARlea files into Aleae output files (if new files types are supported in MARlea)